An elliptical is a piece of exercise equipment designed to provide a high-quality, low-impact cardiovascular workout.

 What we like: We like that we can set this up in the bedroom no problem.
 We appreciate the oversized display screen and the nearly three dozen preset workouts.
 And we have to mention the 30-pound flywheel that makes for silky smooth motion.

 Flaws: It lacks an incline option.
 Also the stride length is a bit constricted.

 10. Bowflex Max Trainer Series

 We bookend our list with our second Bowflex elliptical.
 The Max Trainer is like a vertical version of the ‘Results’ elliptical that started us off.
-Same number of resistance levels, same number of presets and that impressive Bowflex engineering.
+Same number of resistance levels, the same number of presets, and that impressive Bowflex engineering.

 What we like: It’s the BMW of elliptical machines.
-We like the 20 levels of resistance, the multiple presets, the big 21st century display and the Bluetooth compatibility.
-The real draw here though is the impeccable build quality.
+We like the 20 levels of resistance, multiple presets, big 21st-century display, and Bluetooth compatibility.
+The real draw here though, is the impeccable build quality.

 Flaws: It won’t cost an arm and a leg.
 Maybe just a hand and a foot.

 Anyone who wishes to maintain good overall health should consider getting an elliptical.
 But more specifically, anyone who doesn’t have time to get to the health club, anyone who wants to lose weight, anyone recovering from knee or ACL surgery (1) and anyone that can’t run because of the weather will benefit from an elliptical.